Offering stipends vs. salary increases vs. HRAs

 Why would companies offer a stipend instead of extra pay?

-One reason employers may choose a stipend over a salary increase is because employees prefer it.
-According to SHRM, 88% of employees prefer jobs with better benefits and lower pay4.
+One reason employers may choose a stipend over a salary increase is that employees prefer it.
+According to the Human Workplace Index3, 63% of U.S. workers would leave their current position for a job opportunity offering better benefits but the same pay, or even a lower salary.

-A recent study5 also found that only 39% of employees believe their company’s benefits address their physical health.
-Providing your staff with health and wellness stipends is more crucial than ever in 2025.
+A recent study4 also found that only 39% of employees believe their company's benefits address their physical health.
+Providing your staff with health and wellness stipends is more crucial than ever in 2026.

 With a stipend, you can provide your team with an employee benefit that's more personalized and flexible than traditional, defined benefits options.
 For example, instead of selecting a single wellness benefit for all employees, you could offer a wellness stipend that allows each team member to spend the funds on what matters most to them.